GLOBAL MARKETS-Stocks, euro jump on US jobs, Europe hopes

 By Walter Brandimarte

-NEW YORK, Oct 7 World stocks and the euro rallied on Friday after stronger-than-expected U.S. employment data eased fears of another global recession, stoking appetite for risk.
+NEW YORK, Oct 7 World stocks and the euro rallied on Friday after stronger-than-expected U.S. employment data eased fears of another global recession.

 Hopes for a stronger policy response to the euro zone debt crisis also supported the European single currency, which rose against the dollar for the fourth consecutive session.